Joey Cantillo: Cleveland Indians / Guardians

 On November 15, 2022, the Guardians selected Cantillo's contract and added him to the 40-man roster, protecting him from the Rule 5 draft.
 He returned to Akron to open the 2023 season.
 Cantillo was promoted to the Guardians' Triple–A affiliate, the Columbus Clippers, on May 18, 2023.
 He was selected to represent the Guardians at the 2023 All-Star Futures Game.
 In 26 games (24 starts) between Akron and Columbus, he posted a combined 7–4 record and 4.07 ERA with 146 strikeouts across 119 1/3 innings of work.
 Cantillo was optioned to Triple–A Columbus to begin the 2024 season.

 On July 28, 2024, Cantillo was promoted to the major leagues for the first time.
-He made his MLB debut that day at Citizens Bank Park as Cleveland's starting pitcher versus the Philadelphia Phillies, pitching 3 1/3 innings and giving up three earned runs and three walks while recording three strikeouts.
+He made his MLB debut that day as Cleveland's starting pitcher against the Philadelphia Phillies, pitching 3 1/3 innings and giving up three earned runs and three walks while recording three strikeouts.
 Over nine games (eight starts) for the Guardians in 2024, Cantillo went 2-4 with a 4.89 ERA and 44 strikeouts over 38 2/3 innings.

 Cantillo opened the 2025 season in Cleveland's bullpen and was optioned back to Columbus in May, with plans to return as a starter.
-After starter Luis Ortiz placed on the non-disciplinary paid leave by MLB due to an ongoing investigation into gambling-related activities, Cantillo was called up to the Guardians as a starting pitcher on July 3, 2025.
+After starter Luis Ortiz placed on non-disciplinary paid leave by MLB due to an ongoing investigation into gambling-related activities, Cantillo was called up to the Guardians as a starting pitcher on July 3, 2025.
 He was optioned to Columbus for two-and-a-half weeks in August to continue developing as a starting pitcher, returning to Cleveland on September 3.
 He finished the 2025 season with 5-3 record with a 3.21 ERA and 108 strikeouts in 34 games.
 Cantillo became the American League Rookie of the Month in September with a 1.55 ERA and 28 strikeouts in 29 innings across five starts.

+Cantillo was named to Cleveland's starting rotation for the 2026 season.

 Personal life

 Cantillo's father is a naval officer of Italian and Irish descent, and his mother is a nurse of Guyanese descent.
 He is named after Joe DiMaggio.
+Cantillo is a Christian.